aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/support-length-record-data-properties-psd/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Support Length Record Properties – Modify PSD Vector Shapes (Java)
+# Support Length Record Properties – Modify Vector Shapes (Java)

 ## Introduction
 If you need to **modify PSD vector shapes** programmatically, the Aspose.PSD for Java library gives you full control over Photoshop files right from your Java code.
 In this tutorial we’ll walk through everything you need to know to **support length record properties**—an essential step when you want to edit vector shape layers.
 By the end, you’ll be able to open a PSD, tweak its vector shape properties, and save the updated file without ever leaving your IDE.
 Let’s dive in!